 6. Aam Lassi (Mango-Flavored Yogurt-Based Drink)

 It’s Lassi, but it calls for fruit this time.
 There is nothing as perfect as a cup of Mango Lassi, whether the weather is hot or cold.
-Trust me, the combination of tropical sweetness (from mango) and light sourness (from yogurt-based drink) literally makes sense every time.
+Trust me, the combination of tropical sweetness (from mango) and light sourness (from the yogurt-based drink) literally makes sense every time.

 The consistency of Aam Lassi is pretty thick, and its taste includes everything you can imagine about ripe mango.
 Its sweet and light tart flavors remind you of a relaxing summer beach.